Traditional Chinese Hair Jewelry – Ming Style Diji & Tiaopai

 Traditional Chinese Hair Jewelry - Ming Style Diji & Tiaopai-2Traditional Chinese Hair Jewelry - Ming Style Diji & Tiaopai-3

-The Ming Diji was a formal dress for married women and was worn at home, out, or when meeting friends and relatives.
+The Ming Diji was a formal for married women and was worn at home, out, or when meeting and relatives.
 Normally, gold Diji is only worn by women of a certain status and position.

 Most of the Diji excavated from Ming dynasty tombs are made of gold and silver wire.
-A small gold Diji was unearthed in Jiangxi province, made of fine gold wire like hair, on which more than 40 jewels were set, and a gold hairpin was inserted in the hole on each side of the bottom, making it exquisite and magnificent.
+A small gold Diji was unearthed in province, made of fine gold wire like hair, on which more than 40 jewels were set, and a gold hairpin was inserted in the hole on each side of the bottom, making it exquisite and magnificent.

 Traditional Chinese Hair Jewelry - Ming Style Diji & Tiaopai-4Traditional Chinese Hair Jewelry - Ming Style Diji & Tiaopai-5